peterdri/ece-communications-labs/_ece350/lab4/FSK-eye-diagram.md

   ![eye_CREST-eyediagram.png](./figures/eyediagram_CREST-eyediagram.png)<br>
   __*Eye diagram of CREST FSK signal*__

-{% include alert.html title="Deliverable Question 3" content="What is the bit rate of the control channel for the CREST public safety radio system in bits-per-second?
+{% include alert.html title="Deliverable Question 3" class="info" content="What is the bit rate of the control channel for the CREST public safety radio system in bits-per-second?
 Hint: look at the time between the symbols." %}

 ## Deliverables